ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 cd /usr/local/lib/python3.6/dist-packages/cv2/python-3.6
 sudo mv cv2.cpython-36m-x86_64-linux-gnu.so cv2.so
 ```
+**Note**:
+- Follow the instruction on this site to download and install opencv & some other necessary packages manually: https://www.pyimagesearch.com/2018/05/28/ubuntu-18-04-how-to-install-opencv/
+- It's very necessary to keep the flag -D WITH_CUDA flag = ON to use your GPU while compiling & use cuda in later opencv related jobs.
+- It's also necerssary to keep the flag -D OPENCV_EXTRA_MODULES_PATH=~/opencv_contrib/modules to show the path of an extra module opencv contrib which is a very useful library.
 ## Tensorflow GPU installation:
 After installing opencv, you should start installing tensorflow.
 A list of CUDA version compatible tensorflow is given below:
 <p align="center">